wnordmann/sdk/docs/wab.md

 # Web Application Builder

 WAB stands for Web Application Builder and is a QGIS plugin.
-The QGIS plugin has a ```Create App``` button which will generate the files needed for the Web SDK to work with.
+The QGIS plugin has a ```Create App``` button which will generate the files needed for the SDK to work with.
 In this section we will explain how this process works.

 ## Using application created by WAB
 When you are done creating an application with WAB, and have used the Preview function to make sure it satisfies your expectations, then press the ```Create App``` button and specify an output directory.
 The following set of files and subdirectories will get created: